adamjohndbenitez/L0gN3/README.md

 <img width="1024" height="1024" alt="ChatGPT Image Oct 24, 2025, 07_11_58 AM" src="https://github.com/user-attachments/assets/5b0069d2-7783-448a-8d88-e223b9b33388" />

 ## Description
 mini scratch simple personal project that focus on range of web, mobile, data security, ai. implementation with modern tech-stacks  front-end, back-end, api, database, etc.).
 Covers broad focus on architecture and holistic engineering process.
 Forme, myself, This will maybe my forever project.
+Under this project are also a notes from the learning platforms and this repo might serve to be a playground, where I store all my study notes, and apply experimentations, even certifications.
+A place where I can stack all what I learn could be any kind of project.
+A project hobby.

 ## User Requirements and ~~Business~~ Project Goals